 "With Neue Heimat Dresden 2025, Dresden presents the jury a vision for the future of Dresden, but also for Europe.
 It will be open to the public on our website from Tuesday, 1 October 2019", announces Dr David Klein, Head of the Bid Office Dresden 2025.
 Over the next few weeks, an international jury will look through the bids of the German candidates and examine the respective cities intensively.

 Half time for the candidates

-Exhibition on the application in the Deutsches Hygiene-Museum Dresden
+Exhibition on the bid at the Deutsches Hygiene-Museum Dresden

 The bid book and its themes will be on display from 11 October to 15 December 2019 at the Deutsches Hygiene-Museum Dresden in a unique combination of exhibition and programme of events.
 Within nine weeks, almost 30 presentations, performances, discussions and lectures will take place in the large showroom "Neue Heimat Dresden 2025".
 The highlight is the project "The Curious Deal" with the Indonesian artist Uji Handoko Eko Saputro (Hahan).
 An eight-metre painting by the artist will be cut into individual pieces and exchanged for objects and stories by Dresdeners at auction.